Shooting in Detroit suburb injures 9, leaving an 8-year-old in critical condition

 Police heard the 911 call reporting the shooting as it came in, Bouchard said, because the agency uses a service that simultaneously sends emergency calls to first responders.
 An officer was at the scene within two minutes, he said.

+Bouchard said the man died of a self-inflicted gunshot wound.
+Deputies discovered a handgun next to the body that may have been the second weapon the witness saw, the sheriff said.

-Another weapon was found inside.
-The quick containment of the suspect may have prevented a “second chapter” to the shooting, the sheriff said, displaying a photo of a semiautomatic rifle on a table inside the home.
+Deputies also found a semiautomatic rifle lying on the kitchen table, Bouchard said.
+The quick containment of the suspect may have prevented a “second chapter” to the shooting, the sheriff said.

 The suspect did not live in Rochester Hills and investigators do not yet know why he went to the splash pad, according to Bouchard.